Vidvox/isf-docs/pages/primer/primer_chapter_7.md

 ### Video Feedback

-One of the most common usages of persistant buffers is creating video feedback loops.
+One of the most common usages of persistent buffers is creating video feedback loops.
 This is a process that goes back to the days of analog video and the same idea can be done digitally.
 The above shader is an example of of this technique: By blending the previous pixel with the current frame, the visual effect of a feedback style motion blur is created.
 Adding in additional functionality to this shader such as zooming, rotating, inverting, applying convolution kernels to blur / sharpen can create all kinds of interesting results.

 Here is an example of how to modify the example to include an invert stage: